openziti/ziti/quickstart/docker/all-in-one/README.md

     docker compose pull
     ```

-2. Run the project.
+2. Run the project and store the PKI, DB, and YAML configs in a sub-directory.

     ```bash
-    docker compose up
+    ZITI_HOME=./quickstart docker compose up
     ```

 3. Modify configuration and bounce the container.

-    If you set `ZITI_HOME=./persistent`, then you would modify the configs in `./persistent/` on the Docker host.
-    Otherwise, you would modify the configs in the Docker named volume that's mounted on `/persistent`.
-For example,
-    `docker compose exec quickstart bash` will get you a shell in the container where you can `cd /persistent` edit the
-    configs with `vi`.
+    Modify the configs in the `./quickstart/` sub-directory adjacent to the `compose.yml` file.

     ```bash
     docker compose up --force-recreate